regaudit/CRPD-l10n-zh/MHL-China/Four-progresses-MHA-1st-case.en.md

-probability; for the second point, the Article 45 of Mental Health Law already states that "For psychiatric patients who are to be discharged, if they had no capacity/ability to do that, their guardians should take the procedure of dischargement for them".
-This implies that the psychiatric patients can take the procedure of dischargement by themselves, as long as they have the ability to do that.
+probability; for the second point, the Article 45 of Mental Health Law already states that "For psychiatric patients who are to be discharged, if they had no capacity/ability to do that, their guardians should take the procedure of discharge for them".
+This implies that the psychiatric patients can take the procedure of discharge by themselves, as long as they have the ability to do that.

 As for this implication, there was already a law which is the just amended